 The park spans over 1 square kilometer consisting of three waterfront gardens: Bay South Garden, Bay East Garden, and Bay Central Garden.
 The largest of the gardens is the Bay South Garden designed by Grant Associates.
-There are so many impressive facilities and attractions in place – its star features include the Supertree Grove (which is also a film set of Hollywood movie: Crazy Rich Asian), the Flower Dome (The largest glass greenhouse in the world), and the Cloud Forest.
-Check out Wonderful Things to See and Do in Marina Bay, Singapore and find out these three very different attractions.
+There are so many impressive facilities and attractions in place – its star features include the Supertree Grove (which is also a film set of Hollywood movies: Crazy Rich Asian), the Flower Dome (The largest glass greenhouse in the world), and the Cloud Forest.
+Check out Wonderful Things to See and Do in Marina Bay, Singapore and find out about these three very different attractions.

 Personally, the Cloud Forest is my favorite as it replicates the cool moist conditions found in tropical mountain regions between 1,000 meters and 3000 meters above sea level.
 This is an impressive feature considering Singapore is a coastal city that is mainly flat.

-There are lots of awesome attractions and structures around the Marina Bay: Explore Marina Bay Sands, visit the Merlion, and hop on the Singapore Flyer to have a panoramic view of Singapore’s waterfront.
+There are lots of awesome attractions and structures around Marina Bay: Explore Marina Bay Sands, visit the Merlion, and hop on the Singapore Flyer to have a panoramic view of Singapore’s waterfront.
 Besides, if you are interested to learn more about Singapore’s outdoor activities, check out The Most Scenic and Fun Outdoor Places in Singapore to Explore.